Bills

 (1)Existing law establishes the Pierces Disease Control Program in the Department of Food and Agriculture, and the Pierces Disease Management Account in the Department of Food and Agriculture Fund.
 Existing law allows certain money in this account to be expended to combat Pierces disease and its vectors, including the glassy-winged sharpshooter, and for purposes relating to other designated pests and diseases, as provided.
 Existing law makes these provisions inoperative on March 1, 2031.

-This bill would extend the operation of these provisions to March 1, 2036.
-By extending the operative date for a partially continuously appropriated fund, this bill would make an appropriation.
+This bill would extend the operation of these provisions to March 1, 2036. indefinitely, except that the bill would make these provisions inoperative on a specified date if the Secretary of Food and Agriculture finds that a favorable vote in a referendum has not been given for the continued implementation of the provisions regarding the Winegrape Pest and Disease Prevention Board, as described below.
+By extending the operative date for operation of a partially continuously appropriated fund, this bill would make an appropriation.

 (2)Existing law creates in the department the Pierces Disease and Glassy-winged Sharpshooter Board, which consists of specified members, and prescribes the functions and duties of the board with respect to implementation of the Pierces disease program.
 Existing law provides for an annual assessment to be paid by grape processors, as defined, into the Department of Food and Agriculture Fund and continuously appropriates the collected funds for the purposes of, among other things, research and other activities related to the Pierces disease program.
 Existing law repeals these provisions on March 1, 2031.